Shockingly Easy Focaccia Recipe

-- you can make the dough in minutes – roughly about ten minutes, I’d say.
+Firstly, you can make the dough in minutes – roughly about ten minutes.
 You need a few minutes to get your 6 basic ingredients together, a few more minutes to add them all to a big bowl, and a final few minutes to mix them and gather them together into a ball.

-- you can prepare it ahead.
-I LOVE this part.
-You can pop the bowl of dough in the fridge overnight.
-Or – wait for it – for UP TO A WEEK (some say even longer…) until you’re craving some fresh and fluffy focaccia.
+It also rises relatively quickly and is super easy to shape in a cake pan or baking dish.
+Leave to rise for one to three hours (depending… I’ll explain!).
+And this is the part I love the most.
+You can prep it ahead!
+Just pop the bowl of dough in the fridge overnight.
+Or – wait for it – for UP TO A WEEK until you’re craving some fresh and fluffy focaccia.

 About the ingredients